What is the Liddle-like Syndrome?

 The diagnosis of Liddle syndrome is approached in a clear, four-step process.
 First up, a designated team screens for resistant hypertension, which is when blood pressure readings exceed 140/90 mmHg even while taking three different antihypertensive medications.

 Next, the doctors look at a biochemical triad for more conclusive evidence.
-This normally includes serum potassium levels dropping below 3.5 mmol/L, plasma renin activity at 0.6 ng/mL/hr or lower, and aldosterone levels of 15 ng/dL or less.
+This normally includes serum potassium levels dropping below 3.5 mmol/L, and plasma renin activity at 0.6 ng/mL/hr or lower.

 In the third step, your healthcare provider will conduct a pharmacological test.
 Here, if the blood pressure normalizes with amiloride (5-20 mg/day) and there is no response to spironolactone, it speaks for a positive outcome of the diagnosis.